inercia/docker-kubeadm/README.md

 A minimal Docker image that contains kubeadm.
 It is based on openSUSE:tumbleweed.

+## Status

+This is not ready yet !!!

 ## Usage

 1. Start the `kubelet` with something like